You are viewing 1 of 1 free articles

-Drill your defenders to cover each other while one of them deals with an incoming long ball that threatens your goal.
-Soon they’ll be experts at last-ditch defending.
+Drill defenders to cover each other while one of them deals with an incoming direct ball that threatens the goal

 Set up a pitch 40x30 yards with a goal at either end.
-The defending team lineup with a goalkeeper, back four and three midfielders against the attacking team’s keeper, midfield three and two forwards.
+The defending team lines up with a goalkeeper, back four and three midfielders against the attacking team’s ‘keeper, midfield three and two forwards.
 The attacking team includes two servers who they can pass to.
 You need balls, bibs, cones and goals.

-To start, one of the servers on the attacking team plays a long ball into the back four of the defending team.
-Play normal football and restart with a long ball if a goal is scored or if the ball goes out of play.
+To start, one of the servers on the attacking team plays a direct ball into the defending team’s back four.
+Play a normal game and, when a goal is scored or the ball goes out of play, restart with a direct ball.

-When defending long balls it’s important that one player attacks the ball while the other defenders drop behind in order to cover him.
-This improves your defenders’ understanding and gets them ready for when these situations occur in matches.
+When defending direct balls, it is important that one player attacks the ball or brings it under control, while the other defenders drop in behind to cover them.
+This gets your defenders’ ready for when these situations occur in matches.
+Encourage defenders to bring the ball under control, so they can play out, rather than heading away - which is likely to give the ball back to the opposition.

 In a recent survey 89% of subscribers said Soccer Coach Weekly makes them more confident, 91% said Soccer Coach Weekly makes them a more effective coach and 93% said Soccer Coach Weekly makes them more inspired.